cocos/cocos-docs/en/asset-workflow/sprite.md

 ### The Black Edge Problem of Texture

-When importing image resources into the editor, the default filter mode used is Bilinear, while for the Sprite component, the default SrcBlendFactor is SRC_ALPHA. under these conditions, for PNG images with translucent pixels, the translucent edges often have a black border problem in the editor and preview.
+When importing image resources into the editor, the default filter mode used is **Bilinear**, while for the Sprite component, the default SrcBlendFactor is **SRC_ALPHA**. under these conditions, for PNG images with translucent pixels, the translucent edges often have a black border problem in the editor and preview.
 The reason is that low-resolution images are upsampled when displayed on a higher-resolution display device, which is called image interpolating, and when pixel interpolation is done, translucent edges are interpolated with transparent pixels (0, 0, 0, 0) to produce black pixels with low transparency.
 There are usually several ways to avoid the problem of black edges in images.

-1. Filter Mode uses Point Mode.
+1. Filter Mode uses **Point** Mode.
 (Recommended, need to be able to accept the sawtooth problem)
-2. when the image is made in PS and other tools, add a background layer, set the color to the color of the translucent edge, and then set the transparency of the background layer to such as 1/100 of the low transparency.
+2. When the image is made in PS and other tools, add a background layer, set the color to the color of the translucent edge, and then set the transparency of the background layer to such as 1/100 of the low transparency.
 (Recommended)
 3. When exporting images, set to a higher resolution to avoid image interpolation and enlargement when displayed to the device.
 (Not recommended.)
 4. The engine's Auto Atlas provides an option to expand the edges of translucent images, which will automatically expand the edges of translucent images when checked.
 Other atlas packing tools will generally have similar processing options.
 (Recommended)
-5. set Sprite's SrcBlendFactor to ONE to premultiply the images, but this may affect the batch merge of the images, which the developer will need to decide depending on the usage scenario.(The Premultiply Alpha option for texture needs to be checked.)
+5. Set Sprite's SrcBlendFactor to ONE to premultiply the images, but this may affect the batch merge of the images, which the developer will need to decide depending on the usage scenario.
+(The Premultiply Alpha option for texture needs to be checked.)

 ### Performance Attentions